 Cain and Abel (cont'd)

-They are you, and I, and each of us together.
+Cain and Abel are you, and I, and each of us together.
 The previous descriptions of Cain unveil you, me or any of us when we are engaged with any endeavor to better ourselves in this world of illusion.
 Cain is the egoistic, self-conscious half of us that desires all what this world can promise, albeit all illusion, but feeds our delusions nonetheless.
-As some of the gematria implied, our self-conscious mind is the ‘arranger, the shaper’ who later ‘laments’ some of our best made plans when they go awry.
-Then self-consciousness turns ‘dark’ and ‘jealous’ and ‘angry and wrathful.’
+As some of the gematria implied under Cain, our self-conscious mind is the ‘arranger, the shaper’ who later ‘laments’ some of our best laid plans when they go awry.
+Then self-consciousness turns ‘dark’ and ‘jealous’ and ‘angry and wrathful’.
 Childish, are we not?

-For any of us to acquire more, to achieve desires over the other Cains in this world we must, in a sense, kill off that Abel within us.
+For any of us to acquire more, to achieve personal and selfish desires over the other Cains in this world we must, in a sense, kill off that Abel within us.
 He represents our conscience in the narrative.
-Conscience (Abel) is that sub-conscious mode within us that is united far more closely with the super-conscious Creator within.
-Abel is the sub-conscious innocent one, loving and devoted to serve and to do best as possible whatever the egotistical and maniacal self-conscious mind directs because sub-consciousness is amenable to suggestions from the self-conscious level.
-However, this is against all the laws of nature, and in our deep level of conscience we are all aware, feel and know about that somewhat, although it is buried or even killed off as in the case of a sociopath.
+Conscience (Abel) is that sub-conscious element within us that is aware of right and wrong, with the natural, inherent tendency and compulsion to do right.
+It is united far more closely with the super-conscious Creator within.
+Abel personifies the sub-conscious innocent one, loving and devoted to serve and to do best as possible whatever the egotistical and maniacal self-conscious mind directs because sub-consciousness is amenable to suggestions from the self-conscious level.
+Mass humanity had always misused his self-conscious apparatus to force things to happen in accordance with base sensations.
+This was necessary for early man to survive.
+Plus, early humanity had not the faculties to comprehend much beyond his immediate senses.

-Take heart, however, because our Cain, perpetually slaying our Abel as we go through the life, is at his core, innocent as well.
-How?
-In the name of קין, Cain, is the answer in that his number is 160, shown above.
-He, you, I, each of us is נקי, nakiy, ‘blameless, innocent.’
-The same letters interchanged.
-This does not mean we can go about creating all manner of distress to others, harming ourselves because we are innocent.
-We shall always be called to balance every slight under the laws of Karma.
-We are 'innocent' in the sense that at that level we simply do not know what we are doing.
-We are ignorant of the Self and its relation with everything else.
+But Cain, from early humanity throughout history up to us today, perpetually slaying our Abels as we go through the life, are at our core, innocent.
+How is that?
+Within the name קין, Cain, is the number answer, 160.
+By the same letters, interchanged, he, you, I, each of us is נקי, nakiy, ‘blameless, innocent’.
+This does not mean we can go about creating all manner of distress for others, harming ourselves and everything around us because we can declare ourselves innocent.
+We shall always be called to balance every slight against any aspect of the Creator under the laws of Karma.
+We must come to responsibility, which was impossible for early mankind.
+We are 'innocent' in the sense that at those levels, and this level it would seem also, we simply do not know what we are doing.
+“Father, forgive them, for they know not what they do!” cried the Master.

 Because Cain (that is, you, me and all humanity) dealt (and continue to deal) with that irksome Abel within us, we have to go out into this world and sweat and toil for what we think we need and want for ourselves, and carry the shame and angst buried deep.

-So Cain takes a wife.
-Again the ‘authorized’ evangelicals find this a little troublesome.
-Taking all this Genesis information strictly at face value and literally, many commentators find difficulty coming to grips with Cain finding a wife.
-At this time, supposedly, there were no other folks around!
-There’s Adam and Eve, Abel (very recently deceased), and Cain.
-Commentators have reasoned that Cain must have married one of his sisters in that Adam, at 130 years when having Seth, “had other sons and daughters” as well, the Bible says.
+Then Cain takes a wife.
+Again the historical ‘authorized’ evangelicals find this a little troublesome.
+Taking all this Genesis information strictly at face value and literally, many early commentators found it difficult coming to grips with Cain finding a wife.
+At that time, supposedly if taken literally, there were no other folks around!
+There was Adam and Eve, Abel (very recently deceased), and Cain.
+That’s it folks!
+Then commentators had reasoned that Cain must have married one of his sisters in that Adam, at 130 years when having Seth, “had other sons and daughters” as well, the Bible reports.
 Actually, those "other sons and daughters" have an entirely different implication.
-Literal word-for-word transliterations and explanations will never serve adequately.
-So many commentaries actually add to the confusion.
+The literal word-for-word translations, interpretations and explanations will never serve adequately.
+Therefore, the many commentaries actually added to the confusion.
 So now we come to…